evgeni/reveal.js/fam-dev.md

 ```

 Note:
+* resource name is whatever is in the docs
 * `name_map` is still undefined
 * `entity_dict` is the filtered user input
 * `entity` entity the existing entity, or None